soluzka/youtube-downloader/README.md

 # run this command
 python download_youtube_yt_dlp.py

-# make sure you have python and pip install yt-dlp and pip install and pip install pytube and python download_youtube.py
+# python and pip install yt-dlp and pip install and pip install pytube and python download_youtube.py
 visual studio code and it will work like a charm add your email and username to setup.py